 Apply for a Pathways Fellowship

-The AMIA Pathways Fellowship supports pathways into the audiovisual preservation field for people from groups historically underrepresented in the profession at any level of their career.
+The AMIA Pathways Fellowship supports pathways into the audiovisual preservation field for people from those underrepresented in the profession at any level of their career.

-The AMIA Pathways Fellowship supports paid internships in combination with mentorship and professional development training to forge pathways in the audiovisual preservation field for people from groups historically underrepresented in the profession at any level of their career.
+The AMIA Pathways Fellowship supports paid internships in combination with mentorship and professional development training to forge pathways in the audiovisual preservation field for those historically underrepresented in the profession at any level of their career.
+Our goal is to acknowledge and support those who have historically faced barriers to entry and advancement in the profession.

-The program enables fellows to engage in professional development through webinar training, remote mentorships, office hours with specialists in the field, onsite paid internships, and an alumni program to support ongoing engagement.
+The program enables fellows to engage in professional development through webinar training, mentorship, office hours with specialists in the field, paid internships, and an alumni program to support ongoing engagement.

 The Application Process